-In the event, I was only able to take part in the snatches of conversation with them, so this attempt fell flat.
+In the event I was only able to take part in snatches of conversation with them, so this attempt fell flat.
 Lesson learnt.

 A nearby scenic location had earlier come to mind as a potential area to conduct this weeks task.
-So having set aside the time, I set off and went to get a feel for the place on an actual day before approaching a member of the public.
-It was a great October day, but the light was wrong, being rather bright and contrasty and it would have been too much.
+So having set aside the time, I set off and went to get a feel for the place on the actual day before approaching a member of the public.
+It was a great October day but the light was wrong, being rather bright and contrasty and it would have been too much.
 I decided to wait until the hour before sunset to return and go on the lookout in a shop or cafe for an opportunity to find a co-author.
-It would be more comfortable in a more captive setting to strike up a discussion, but I was prepared to take the risk.
-I’m confident in talking to others I’ve not met before and usually get into easy conversation reasonably effortlessly.
-As time passed, and the onset of more sympathetic lighting conditions, an unexpected request came in via social media.
+It would be easier in a more captive setting to strike up a discussion but I was prepared to take the risk.
+I’m confident in talking to others I’ve not met before and usually get into easy conversation fairly effortlessly.
+As the time passed, and the onset of more sympathetic lighting conditions an unexpected request came in via social media.

 Someone who’d seen my current work made contact as they had a request.
-Having recently lost a family member, they enquired about having one of my abstract colour treatments applied to this person photo.
-A discussion was fairly general at first, and as I realised the opportunity to co-author, I got into gear and suggested a suitable starting image, one I had in my catalogue from back in 2015.
-As the live discussion unfolded, I went into multitasking mode and trialled the application of my current signature style in post.
-Initially, the treatment I applied was too heavy on the particular portrait, thinking this might support discussion and help create clarity as feedback would likely follow, and it did.
+Having recently lost a family member they enquired about having one of my colour abstract treatments applied to this persons photo.
+Discussion was fairly general at first and as I realised the opportunity to co-author I got into gear and suggested a suitable starting image, one I had in my catalogue from back in 2015.
+As live discussion unfolded I went into multitasking mode and trialled the application of my current signature style in post.
+Initially the treatment I applied was too heavy on the particular portrait thinking this might support discussion and help create clarity as feedback would likely follow and it did.

-The tonal change was requested which happily aligned with an intermediate stage of post-processing, so a new version was made available without delay.
+Tonal change was requested which happily aligned with an intermediate stage of post processing, so a new version was made available without delay.
 We arrived at the colour image below.
-As the discussion was on a trajectory of toning down, I decided to take the source image to the next stage and created a dreamy monochrome also below.
-It felt for me more in tune with the circumstances of the loss.
-I worked on and offered another image as a trial option, but the choice had already been made, so I was able to halt further processing.
+As the discussion was on a trajectory of toning down I decided to take the source image to the next stage and created a dreamy monochrome also below.
+It felt for me more in tune with the circumstances of loss.
+I worked on and offered another image as a trial option but the choice had already been made so I was able to halt further processing.

-Next, my request for captions was made, but initially, this was declined.
+Next, my request for captions was made but initially this was declined.
 Understandably more time to think would be needed in such a sensitive situation.
 Then almost by return my co-author got inspired and came back with song lyrics as captions.
 I understand the power of linking music to an image but wasn’t familiar with the choice of lyrics.
-I agreed with the form of words and some corrections needed for accuracy.
+I agreed the form of words and some corrections needed for accuracy.